How to Protect Info.plist in iOS apps

 - Additional Information About Plist Encryption

 Every app and plug-in uses info.plist to store data so the system can easily access it.
-The following key types cannot be encrypted because they need to be accessible to both the OS and the application: Core Foundation Keys (start with CF prefix), Cocoa Keys (start with NS prefix), iOS Keys (start with UI prefix), DT Xocde keys (start with DT prefix), When you submit the secured app to Apple’s App Store, the above keys should be left unencrypted either because they are core foundation keys, define the target platform for the app (iOS, watchOS, etc.), used to configure the appearance of your app at launch and runtime or are added by Apple via Xcode.
+The following key types cannot be encrypted because they need to be accessible to both the OS and the application: Launch Services keys (LS prefix), Core Foundation Keys (CF prefix), Cocoa Keys (NS prefix), iOS Keys (UI prefix), DT Xocde keys (DT prefix), When you submit the secured app to Apple’s App Store, the above keys should be left unencrypted either because they are core foundation keys, define the target platform for the app (iOS, watchOS, etc.), used to configure the appearance of your app at launch and runtime or are added by Apple via Xcode.

 Click Build My App at the bottom of the Build Workflow (shown in Figure 3).